-A matter that can be a part of a particular practice (especially for its improvement) is a meaningful matter.
+A matter which can be a part of a particular practice, (especially for its improvement), is a meaningful matter.

-8. Categorical status A matter that can be used as an
+8. Categorical status

-illuminative means of thinking, i.e.,

-in terms of which there can be

-meaningful thinking, is a meaningful
+A matter which can be used as an illuminative means of thinking, i.e., in terms of which there can be meaningful thinking, is a meaningful matter.

-matter.